 Decide whether you will make the alcohol extract and water extract from two separate batches of dried mushrooms, or whether you will use the marc (leftover plant material) pressed from the tinctures to decoct during the water extraction process.

 Some research suggests that high-proof alcohol destroys the water-soluble polysaccharides, so it doesn’t make sense to use the tinctured and pressed mushrooms in the decoction (Hobbs, 1986).
-Stephen Buhner (2012) recommends making the decoction first, while many other herbalists advise the inverse.

 3. Ethanol Extraction

-Many herbalists make the tincture first, filling a jar with the dried and chopped mushroom, covering the material with high proof (80-95%) clear grain alcohol, and allowing it to sit for 2-6 weeks away from sunlight.
-Hobbs (1986) recommends putting chopped dried mushrooms into a blender with the menstruum (alcohol) in order to achieve the greatest surface area for extraction, noting that the marc will settle in the jar over time and leave one inch of clear fluid at the top, which should submerge the plant material enough to prevent fermentation.
+Many herbalists make the tincture first, filling a jar with the dried and chopped mushroom, covering the material with high proof (70-95%) clear grain alcohol, and allowing it to sit for 2-6 weeks away from sunlight.
+Hobbs (1986) recommends putting chopped, dried mushrooms into a blender with the menstruum (alcohol) in order to achieve the greatest surface area for extraction, noting that the marc will settle in the jar over time and leave 1 inch of clear fluid at the top, which should submerge the plant material enough to prevent fermentation.
 Some herbalists even add a small amount of glycerin to the tincture during the ethanol extraction process in order to maintain emulsification (Masé, 2012).

 Hobbs suggests decocting the marc pressed from the tincture in a 1:5 marc/spring water ratio, simmering for 1 hour, pressing and composting the decocted marc, and then simmering the water extract further until it has evaporated to 1/5 of its original volume.